 To be eligible for SSI, you must meet all the following conditions:

-- Little or no monthly income and few, if any, financial resources/assets
+- Little or no monthly income and few, if any, financial resources or assets.

-- Have a doctor diagnose you as medically disabled
+- Have a doctor diagnose you with something that meets the SSA’s definition of disability.

 To qualify for SSDI, you must must:

-- Be medically disabled and either not working, or earning less than the substantial gainful activity level in job wages
+- Either not be currently working, or earning less than the substantial gainful activity level from your job wages.

-- Have a physical or mental condition that prevents you from working at least 12 months in a row, or is expected to result in your death
+- Have a physical or mental condition that makes you unable to work at least 12 months in a row, or is expected to result in your death.

-After you become eligible for disability benefits, you may attempt to start working again if your illness or condition improves.
+After you become eligible for disability benefits, you may attempt to start working again if your health improves.
+This is an option all people on SSDI and SSI payments can try through the SSA’s Ticket to Work program.
 As an incentive, the SSA provides a trial work period when you can earn money working and still collect benefits.
-After nine months, though, the SSA will suspend your disability benefits if you earn too much money.
+After nine months, though, the SSA will suspend your benefits if you earn too much money.
+For 2023, the substantial gainful activity limit for those in the Ticket to Work program is $1,050 per month.

 You May Qualify for Legal Assistance

-If you’re not sure whether working part-time or your passive income is enough to disqualify you for disability benefits, ask a lawyer for free.
+If you’re not sure whether your current income is enough to stop you from getting benefits, ask a lawyer for free.

 Reach out today to talk about your circumstances with an experienced disability attorney or advocate.
-Ensure you receive the disability benefits you need and deserve!
-Every lawyer in our network offers free phone calls to answer your claim questions within one business day.
-Having a lawyer file your claim makes you 3x more likely to get SSD benefits within 6 months!
+Ensure you receive the benefits you need and deserve!
+Having a lawyer file your claim makes you 3x more likely to get SSD benefits within 6 months.

-In fact, those who qualify for legal assistance through our website typically receive $12,000+ in lump-sum backpay as well as monthly benefits.
-People who apply on their own without legal assistance usually wait at least 18-24 months for approval.
-Unfortunately, the SSA approves less than 2 in every 5 disability claimants each year.
-That’s why legal assistance makes such a huge difference when you apply.
-And since these lawyers work on contingency, you’ll pay $0 for legal assistance unless your case wins.
-But if you win, then you’ll only pay a small, one-time fee.
+In fact, those who qualify for legal assistance through our website usually get $13,000+ in back pay as well as monthly benefits.
+People who apply on their own without expert help usually wait at least 18-24 months.
+Unfortunately, the SSA awards benefits to less than 1 in 3 people who apply.
+That’s why a disability lawyer makes such a huge difference.
+Even better, you’ll pay $0 for legal assistance unless the SSA awards you benefits.
+And if you do win, then you’ll only pay one small fee.

 Ready to see if you may qualify?
-Click the button below to start your free disability benefits evaluation online now.
+Click the button below to sign up for a free phone call during regular weekday business hours from a local SSD expert:

 Laura Schaefer is the author of The Teashop Girls, The Secret Ingredient, and Littler Women: A Modern Retelling.
 She is also an active co-author or ghostwriter of several nonfiction books on personal and business development.
 Laura currently lives in Windermere, Florida with her husband and daughter and works with clients all over the world.
 Visit her online at lauraschaeferwriter.com and linkedin.com.